rathinadev/Api_Security_Gateway/README.md

 # API Security Gateway

-A modular API Security Gateway built with FastAPI that provides centralized security for your applications.
-It enforces authentication, rate limiting (using Redis), and request forwarding to a backend API, while also handling designated local endpoints directly.
+A modular API Security Gateway built with FastAPI that provides centralized security for your backend APIs.
+This gateway enforces authentication, rate limiting (using Redis), and request forwarding, while also exposing local endpoints for health checks, metrics, and administration.
+Additionally, it features structured logging (with JSON logs) and Prometheus monitoring for real-time insights.

 ---